Air Purifier Guide for MCS

 The system improves personal environment air quality by removing and neutralizing chemical odors, fragrances, VOCs, particulates, and allergens all at once.
 The patented EnviroKlenz technology neutralizes chemicals, pollutants, and fragrances while the HEPA filter removes harmful dust, particulate, allergens, pet dander, and more at 99.99% efficiency.
 The system is portable so it can easily be moved around your home and office bringing relief where you need it most.

 The product uses safe earth minerals as the cartridge media.
-More specifically they are metal oxides, which are known to be safe, and the patented manufacturing process converts them into an active form while retaining all the safe benefits.
+More specifically they are metal oxides, which are known to be safe, and the patented manufacturing process converts them into an active form while retaining all the safety benefits.
 This enables them to be effective against a broad array of chemical pollutants and chemical classes.

 EnviroKlenz is very attractive when you look at various product options on the market because it puts nothing into the atmosphere.
 It draws pollutants into the cartridge where it is destroyed and not released.